mathangisd/four-card-feature-section/README.md

 I learned how to use auto-fit keyword and minmax function to make the design more responsive without using media query.
 Also I specified grid area using grid-lines to make it match with the given desktop design.
 I also used the ::after pseduo-element to draw the top border and set the overflow to hidden to get the specific border shape in the design.

 ### Continued-Development
-I would like to work on projects with different layouts and foucs on making them responsive.
+I would like to work on projects with different layouts and focus on making them responsive.

 ### Useful resources